-Use of Undesignated General Fund Balance:
+Use of Unassigned General Fund Balance:

-The Town's General Fund Unassigned Fund Balance for the fiscal year ending June 30, 2019 amounted to \$11,175,459 or 12.59% of fiscal year 2018/2019 General Fund expenditures and transfers out.
+The Town's General Fund Unassigned Fund Balance for the fiscal year ending June 30, 2020 amounted to \$12,722,454 or 13.08% of fiscal year 2019/2020 General Fund expenditures and transfers out.
 The adopted goal of the Town Council is to maintain a level of unassigned fund balance equal to 10% of the current year adopted budget.
-No use of unassigned fund balance was budgeted for fiscal year 2019/2020 and no use of fund balance has been budgeted for fiscal year 2020/2021.
+To achieve a tax increase of 0.00% and to keep the mill rate level year over year, the adopted 2020/2021 budget used \$1.8 million in Unassigned General Fund Balance.
+The global outbreak of COVID-19 profoundly impacted the Town's budget process and influenced the decision to keep the mill rate stable.
+The adopted fiscal year 2021/2022 budget uses \$206,000 of Unassigned General Fund Balance and \$250,000 of Assigned Fund Balance for general use by the Board of Education.